Franklin-Osede/devlab/js/12-pipe-compose/README.md

 # 12 - Pipe / Compose

-## 📋 Enunciado
+## 📋 Problem Statement

-Implementa `pipe` y `compose` para encadenar transformaciones de datos.
+Implement `pipe` and `compose` to chain data transformations.

-- `pipe`: ejecuta funciones de izquierda a derecha
+- `pipe`: executes functions from left to right
-- `compose`: ejecuta funciones de derecha a izquierda
+- `compose`: executes functions from right to left

-## ⏱️ Tiempo Esperado
+## ⏱️ Expected Time

-- Primera vez: 15-20 minutos
+- First time: 15-20 minutes
-- Con práctica: 5-7 minutos
+- With practice: 5-7 minutes
-- En entrevista: 3-5 minutos
+- In interview: 3-5 minutes